mem48/geocompr/main.md

 ```

-Table: (\#tab:continents)The top 3 most populous continents, and the number of countries in each
+Table: (\#tab:continents)The top 3 most populous continents, and the number of countries in each.

 continent         pop   n_countries
 ----------  ---------  ------------